Georgia Employer Tax Information

 To locate your Total Tax Rate:

-- If you are a new employer, you will receive your Total Tax Rate when you complete your registration with the Department of Labor.
-The default rate for new employers is 2.7%.
+If you are a new employer, you will receive your Total Tax Rate when you complete your registration with the Department of Labor.

 Square Payroll processes the following per the frequency below to the listed state agencies: